Skip to main content

 • Two (2) GDS core courses: EAS 531 (GIS) and EAS 541 (Remote Sensing)*

-• 6 credits of GDS elective course work
+• 6 credits of GDS elective coursework

 • EAS 509 Ecology: Concepts and Applications and EAS 510 The Science and Practice of Social Change or course(s) from the Social Systems Distribution list.
-Students without a background in the social science are asked to complete 510.
-Those with a strong understanding of the social sciences are instead asked to complete one 3 credit course -or- a combination of courses equaling a total of at least 3 credits (e.g. two 1.5 credit courses) from the Social Systems Distribution list (in place of 510)
+Students without a background in the social sciences are asked to complete 510.
+Those with a strong understanding of the social sciences are instead asked to complete one 3-credit course -or- a combination of courses equaling a total of at least 3 credits (e.g. two 1.5 credit courses) from the Social Systems Distribution list (in place of 510)

-• Two (2) courses totaling at least three (3) credits from the approved list of Integrated Analytic Methods & Skills (IAMS) courses
+• Two (2) courses totaling at least three (3) credits from the approved list of Integrated Analytic Methods & Skills (IAMS) courses (required for students admitted Fall 2025 and before)

 • One statistics course from the approved list